Dragindor/Game-Guides-Angular-project/app/README.md

 * Install NodeJs from their site.
 * Download the repo.
-* cd Game-Guides-Angular-project/rest-api -> npm i -> node index.js //to install the dependencies and run the mongodb server.
+* cd rest-api -> npm i -> node index.js //to install the dependencies and run the mongodb server.
-* cd Game-Guides-Angular-project/app -> npm i -> ng s --open //to install the dependencies and start the app and open the site in the browser.
+* cd app -> npm i -> ng s --open //to install the dependencies and start the app and open the site in the browser.

 ## Technology